 Conclusion: The BMAT and unit specific Equipment Options Tool increased the use of mechanical lift equipment among nursing staff, and thus decreased the risk of work-related injuries.
 Future evaluation will indicate an increased utilization of lift equipment and team, and a sustained decrease in reported injuries, number of lost/restricted work days, and hospital costs related to patient handling activities.

 Scanlon, Marissa N., "Safe Patient Handling & No Lift Policy: Reducing The Incidence Of Work-Related Injuries Among Nursing Staff" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 78.

 Root Cause Analysis

 Scanlon - Nursing Staff Pre- & Post- Survey.docx (102 kB)

 Banner Mobility Assessment Tool.pdf (48 kB)